pivot-access-ltd/bma-offline-docs/src/about-networking.md

 As implied by the discussion above, these networks can become very complicated.
 There's rarely a reason to even want to know how many hops a message takes, or where it hops, unless you're trying to debug a broken route with, say, [traceroute]([https://linux.die.net/man/8/traceroute).
 From a TCP/IP point of view, it's much easier to ignore the specific network, since it gets built on-the-fly, so to speak; and it can change every time a message is sent, even between the same two computers.

 In other words, when it comes to designing and troubleshooting networks, knowing the specific route (almost) never helps.
-Instead, what we want to know about is the /network traffic/ that travels between computers.
-That means we have to understand what /kind/ of traffic travels between computers, besides just the data we send.
+Instead, what we want to know about is the network traffic that travels between computers.
+That means we have to understand what kind of traffic travels between computers, besides just the data we send.
 The next few sections will explain these concepts.

 <a href="#heading--about-the-osi-model"><h3 id="heading--about-the-osi-model">About the OSI model</h3></a>

 When we begin to look at networks as a continuous wire, we need to understand what travels on that wire from one host to the other.
 But that depends on our perspective, that is, our level of magnification.
 If we look at the highest "zoom" level, all we'll see are electrons travelling down the wire.
 That's not very useful for debugging purposes.
 We can use that information to determine whether anything's being sent, but if the message isn't going out on the wire, we can't guess why not.

-The [Open Systems Interconnection model](https://en.wikipedia.org/wiki/OSI_model) was created to standardize on a few different levels.
+The [Open Systems Interconnection model](https://en.wikipedia.org/wiki/OSI_model) was created to standardise on a few different levels.
 The OSI model looks something like this:

 <a href="https://discourse.maas.io/uploads/default/original/2X/7/765cd90cffcecfcc83593cde0483e64977a48223.jpeg" target="_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/7/765cd90cffcecfcc83593cde0483e64977a48223.jpeg"></a>